mattdailis/learning-typescript/README.md

 Testing will be done using jest and the react-test-renderer.
 The default code-generating scripts use [snapshot testing](https://jestjs.io/docs/en/snapshot-testing)

+For components, snapshot testing will be sufficient, since all they do is render themselves.
+(Perhaps make multiple snapshot tests if they're supposed to render differently based on props?).

+For containers, all methods must be tested.

 # TODO How to use Typescript in all of this

 TODO linter should be stricter about the use of the any type

 [Thoughts on architecture](https://hackernoon.com/architecting-single-page-applications-b842ea633c2e)

+Jotting down a thought: To make this work with React Native, would make a separate react-native-components folder which would be a duplicate of the components folder with react-native specific styling.
+Then it would be a *configurations* change, where the @Components alias would now point to the react-native-components folder, and
+(naively, optimistically) that would be it.